Flaxmere builder carves out career paths for young Māori - NZ Herald

-The first tool Jack Pritchard's building apprentices need in their belts is the right attitude.
+The first tool Jack Pritchard's building apprentices need in their belts is a sharp attitude.

 Flaxmere's Pritchard, who owns Ngāwari Homes Limited, hammers that message home when taking on young apprentices who he said don't need qualifications, just a "willingness to learn, get up and get to work."